charbelraffoul/ada-website/index.md

 <p class="ds-lead">
 Other departments display more nuanced behavior.
-Cyclical sectors such as Industrials and Consumer Cyclical show sensitivity to oil under certain bosses but not others, while traditionally defensive departments — such as Utilities and Consumer Defensive — remain comparatively insulated across regimes.
+Cyclical sectors such as Industrials and Consumer Cyclical show sensitivity to oil under certain bosses but not others, while traditionally defensive departments, such as Utilities and Consumer Defensive, remain comparatively insulated across regimes.
 </p>

 <p class="ds-lead">
-In short, the boss matters — not only in direction, but in credibility.
+In short, the boss matters, not only in direction, but in credibility.
 Oil price movements do not carry a single, fixed meaning for the company.
 Their impact on departments depends on who is in charge, how stable the environment is, and how clearly the boss’s signals are heard amid broader market noise.